johnjackoleary/cfi-commonplace-book/Lesson Plans/Private/PPL.18 Non-Towered Airport Operations.md

 				1. All turns must be to the left (or right, if right traffic) while in pattern! ([[FAR 91.126 Class G Airport Ops]])
 				2. ![[Single Runway Traffic.jpeg]]
 			2. Parallel runway operations (see [[AIM 4-3]]) ![[Parallel Runway Traffic.jpeg]]
-	3. Arriving to airport area and [[Non-Tower Radio Communications Examples]]
+	3. Arriving to airport area and [[Non-Tower Radio Communication Examples]]
 		1. "The Active" runway
 		2. Some aircraft don't have radios
 	4. Departing the traffic pattern and airport